TemryL/BEVFormer-HoP/README.md

 ```
 ./tools/dist_train.sh ./projects/configs/bevformer_hop/bevformer_tiny_hop_bi_loss_025.py 2
 ```
 We provide the logs of step 3 for HoP weight of 0.25 and 0.5.
-To visualize how the training went run:
+To visualize how the training went, run:
 ```
 tensorboard --logdir=experiments/bevformer_tiny_hop_bi_loss/ --bind_all
 ```